 Every high-quality electronics manufacturer will offer a warranty to show that they stand behind their products, and solar panels are no different.
 Aside from the technical aspects of the equipment in your solar panel kit, look for a strong materials warranty (sometimes referred to as a product or equipment warranty).
 The materials warranty guarantees against equipment failures resulting from manufacturing defects or environmental issues.
 Most manufacturers of solar panels for sale will offer at least a 10-year materials warranty.
 The best manufacturers will offer materials warranties of 12, 15, or even 25 years.

 When to buy (or not buy) a solar power kit

 The solar panels for sale online and residential solar panel kits available in hardware stores can be the ideal solution for some situations.
 If you’re not trying to power your entire home, but rather are looking to add solar electricity generation to your RV, boat, or “tiny house,” then shopping for small solar panel kits and installing them yourself makes sense.

 Similarly, solar panel kits are a good solution if you’re trying to power an area of your property that isn’t connected to an electric line.
 This is one of the top ways that DIY solar can save you money – running a new electric line is costly, and because powering a barn or toolshed typically doesn’t require a huge electricity load, a small solar panel kit can provide all the electricity you need.

 If you want to install a DIY solar project, compare several options beforehand.
-Grape Solar offers a few different DIY products for both grid-tied and off-grid systems, which you can find more information on below.
+Grape Solar and Renogy Solar offer a few different DIY products for both grid-tied and off-grid systems, which you can find more information on below.